WarrenPeace101/jwt-pizza/curiosityReport.md

 # Warren's Curiosity Report
 ## Password Attacks

 In this class we discussed much about security.
 As part of the QA process, we should take every opportunity to make our system as secure as possible.
-This includes becoming familiar with many of the common common attacks.
+This includes becoming familiar with many of the common attacks.
 I decided to take a deeper dive into password attacks and password security in general.

 I started by researching some of the various types of password attacks.
 There are many forms of password attacks, each of which can be protected against with various measures.